 You can receive compensation for your accident if you have a preexisting condition, especially if your condition was further aggravated by the accident, or the accident took the life of a loved one.
 When your attorney reaches a settlement with the opposing party, they will break down how compensation was calculated.

-If I was somewhat at fault, can I still receive compensation?
+If I was somewhat at fault in Bradenton, can I still receive compensation?

 You can still recover damages in your personal injury even if you were somewhat involved with the creation of the accident.